WWDCNotes/WWDCNotes/Sources/WWDCNotes/WWDCNotes.docc/WWDC23/WWDC23-111241-Explore-3D-body-pose-and-person-segmentation-in-Vision.md

 Discover how to build person-centric features with Vision.
 Learn how to detect human body poses and measure individual joint locations in 3D space.
 We’ll also show you how to take advantage of person segmentation APIs to distinguish and segment up to four individuals in an image.

-To learn more about the latest features in Vision, check out “Detect animal poses in Vision” from WWDC23.

 @Metadata {
    @TitleHeading("WWDC23")
    @PageKind(sampleCode)